cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 - Fiberglass fabric
   - Usually in a triaxial weave, meaning 3 strands of fiberglass are weaved together to create a cloth
 - Wood Core
-  - The most popular types of wood in skis are As
+  - The most popular types of wood in skis are Poplar, Aspen, Maple, Bamboo
   - Occasionally you will find skis cores mixing species of wood to combine benefits.
   For example, a ski could be constructed of mostly Poplar with alternating Maple "stringers" in the middle.
+  A ski with this wood compisition will have a "springy" feel from the Poplar, but still maintain the sturdiness of the Maple.

 # How I Built My Skis